 B. Development projects usually require the preparation of detailed work drawings and specifications.
 After IDNR grant approval, the local agency should immediately proceed with such drawings and specifications.
-The use of professional park planning consultants in the formulation of detailed project design and specifications is encouraged and eligible for 50% (90% for distressed communities) OSLAD reimbursement up to a maximum of 15.25% of the total, eligible construction costs.
+The use of professional park planning consultants in the formulation of detailed project design and specifications is encouraged and eligible for 50% (100% in FY 23 distressed communities) OSLAD reimbursement up to a maximum of 15.25% of the total, eligible construction costs.

 A local agency may use its own architectural or engineering staff to complete such design work if they possess the necessary skills and qualifications.
-The cost for such in-house "force-account" work is also eligible for 50% (90% for distressed communities) assistance up to a maximum of 7.5% of the total, eligible construction costs.
+The cost for such in-house "force-account" work is also eligible for 50% (100% in FY23 for distressed communities) assistance up to a maximum of 7.5% of the total, eligible construction costs.